Sports and activities

 Around 60 children and young people participate in the play scheme each summer, with activities including football, arts and crafts, and day trips to the seaside.
 OHF’s support at a critical time has helped Deaf-SELF not only to continue its service, but also to secure match funding from another grantmaker.

-Funky Kids offers its 380 members a range of activities designed to reduce social isolation.
+Funky Kids in Walsall offers its 400 plus members a range of activities designed to reduce social isolation.
 These include a deaf baby and toddler group, a youth club, a football club, weekly coffee mornings, monthly themed events, and special events such as a Mother’s Day afternoon tea and a prom for teenagers.
 There have also been days out to Dudley Zoo and the seaside at Llandudno and Barmouth.
 In addition to social activities, Funky Kids offers wider support to families, such as sharing donated clothes and toys, providing children’s lunches and offering reduced-price refreshments.
 They provide a warm, welcoming environment, including a new nursery, and a sensory garden with a sandpit, vegetable garden, sensory walls and a barefoot walk.

 ‘This has been a fantastic opportunity for families to socialise and gain support from us and one another and also to share experiences,’ said Simone, manager and founder.
 ‘It has been lovely to see how the group has grown and developed and how they have built great friendship groups.’